kadreio/relativistic/README.md

 #### Data Visualization: Superset
 Apache Superset is a robust open source data visualization platform with a large amount of different charts.
 It also provides the most features out of the box, including whitelabel embed.
 Metabase is also a strong choice, and better at self service analytics from non technical users.

-Note that if you plan to make money off your visualizations, by reselling either directly, or with product embeds, it may be work investigating closed source offerings, as they may have better SSO stories.
+Note that if you plan to make money from your visualizations, either by reselling directly or with product embeds, it may be worth investigating closed source offerings, as they may have better SSO stories.
 Additionally for high quality self service, such as Spreadsheet style interfaces, closed source platforms are better.
 #### Orchestration: Airflow
-Apache Airflow is both the most mature and the leader in the category.
+Apache Airflow is the most mature and the leader in the category.
 Newer offerings like Dagster and Prefect offer potentially more user friendly interfaces, but their respective open source offerings are heavily limited in favor of their cloud offerings, including not being able to manage users, which make them non starter for compliance purposes.
 There's a reason both AWS and Google just made their scheduled managed airflow, it works.

 #### Data Science: Jupyter
 Jupyter notebooks are simply better adopted than Zeppelin, with more people having experience using them.
-That being said, Zeppelin has it's usecases, and choosing to use that over Jupyter makes sense in some cases.
+That being said, Zeppelin has its usecases, and choosing to use that over Jupyter makes sense in some cases.
 That's why the goal of this project is a openly configurable baseline.

 #### CDP: Jitsu
 This is probably the area with the least compelling open source solution.
 Rudderstack was the obvious choice, but recent changes made it so you need a login to their platform to deploy the open source stack, using their web ui to configure.
 Ultimately, if the core configuration isn't open source, it's impossible to call the project open source.